 To avoid cloudiness, it is best to always rinse the glasses immediately after use so that no beverage/wine residue can build up.
 Red wine is particularly potent, as the acid will eat into the glass if the residue remains in the glass too long.

 How to clean your decanter

-We are offering cleaning beads, which can aid in removing tough inside the decanter.
-Simply add them slowly through a funnel with some warm water into the decanter and swirl them around foru about tow minutes.
-When you are finished strain the beads into a mesh colander, rinse them, dry them, and store for future use.
+Cleaning beads can aid in removing tough stains inside the decanter.
+Simply fill the vessel with warm water, add the cleaning beads slowly and carefully through a funnel into the decanter and swirl them around for about two minutes.
+When you are finished strain the beads into a mesh colander, rinse them, dry them, and store them for future use.

-Check out also the cleaning recomendations from Maximilian J. Riedel online.
+Check out also the cleaning recommendations from Maximilian J. Riedel on Facebook.